 Conference Abstract Submission Guidelines

-Abstract submissions are welcome for consideration for the International Congress on Radiation Research, which will be held in Manchester, 25 – 29 August, in 2019.
+Abstract submissions are welcome for consideration for the International Congress of Radiation Research, which will be held in Manchester, 25 – 29 August, in 2019.

-Deadline for accepted authors to register to confirm attendance: 22 March
+Late Breaking Deadline for accepted authors to register to confirm attendance: 26 July

 Programme Available Online: 19 August